gsaarinen/100-Days-Of-Code/log.md

 # 100 Days Of Code - Log

+### Day 11: January 11th, 2017

+**Today's Progress:** Continued Ch 8 of the [Hartl RoR Tutorial](https://www.railstutorial.org/book/basic_login) but went a little down a rabbit hole with all the command line stuff that was referenced in [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial#sec-grepping) and dove into `grep`.

+**Time Logged:** 1.25 hour

+**Thoughts:** As stated above - didn't complete as much on the actual rails tutorial but really got a better understanding of some command line tools such as `grep` and piping.
+This stuff was really fun and I created a second sheet to my [logged time google doc](https://docs.google.com/spreadsheets/d/1LGlyuXYwp8y4BxjdkXA4ZEqx3cXMPsKAAetAKwWtrAg/edit#gid=1630023459) that lists future docs in my "curriculum" and the [Learn Enough Command Line ...](https://www.learnenough.com/command-line-tutorial#sec-basics) just made the list!
+Reminds me of the time back in 2011(?) that I rented a Unix book from the library and started to really like it.
+Just think about how far I could be now if I would of stuck with it then!

 ### Day 10: January 10th, 2017

 **Today's Progress:** Back to the [Hartl RoR Tutorial](https://www.railstutorial.org/book/basic_login) and was able to finish Ch.
 7 which focused on user sign up.